rddy/leitnerq/README.md

 pip install -r requirements.txt
 ```

+Install the `lentil` package using the instructions [here](https://github.com/rddy/lentil).
 Install IJulia using the instructions [here](https://github.com/JuliaLang/IJulia.jl).
-Navigate to the notebook directory and start a Jupyter server with
+Navigate to the notebook directory and start a Jupyter notebook server with

 ```
-cd nb
 jupyter notebook
 ```